 Urinary tract infections or intestinal bugs may also scare a child away from the potty for a time.

-How do I handle potty training regression?
+How to handle potty training regression

 Most learning is a process of two steps forward and one back.
-To begin with we are super-focussed on our new skill and then, as we get better at it, we can let our attention slip a little and go backwards.
+To begin with, we are super-focussed on our new skill and then, as we get better at it, we can let our attention slip a little and go backwards.
 Accidents are normal - every classroom in every primary school will have a box of spare pants for these occasions.
 What you’re trying to achieve is independence so, if your child has an accident, gently support them as they clean it up.
 No drama, no excitement, no anxiety, just a quick hand to grab some paper towels!

 Don’t over-reassure your child (that’s bound to create suspicion and concern), simply walk them through how to handle a wee or a poo in the pants or on the floor without any fuss.